redwoodjs/redwood/docs/docs/auth/azure.md

 ### Login Options

-Options in method `logIn(options?)` is of type [RedirectRequest](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#redirectrequest) and is a good place to pass in optional [scopes](https://docs.microsoft.com/en-us/graph/permissions-reference#user-permissions) to be authorized.
+`options` in `logIn(options?)` is of type [RedirectRequest](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#redirectrequest) and is a good place to pass in optional [scopes](https://docs.microsoft.com/en-us/graph/permissions-reference#user-permissions) to be authorized.
 By default, MSAL sets `scopes` to [/.default](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#the-default-scope) which is built in for every application that refers to the static list of permissions configured on the application registration.
 Furthermore, MSAL will add `openid` and `profile` to all requests.
 In the example below we explicit include `User.Read.All` in the login scope.

 ```jsx
 await logIn({